*NEW* This spreadsheet of Rare Plant Registers was prepared for BSBI by David Pearman in February 2019.

-A Rare Plant Register is a mini Flora, containing details of just the rarest species in the county, together with up-to-date information on how they are faring.
+A Rare Plant Register (RPR) is a mini Flora, containing details of the rarest species in the county and Red Listed species, together with up-to-date information on how they are faring.

 - Nationally Rare